mlcontests/mlcontests.github.io/README.md

 "conference-year": Which year of the conference is this competition affiliated with?
 E.g. 2022 "launched": day the competition starts.
 Format is "D MMM YYYY".
 "registration-deadline": final day new competitors are able to register.
 Format is "D MMM YYYY".
-"launched": day the competition was added to this repo.
+"added": day the competition was added to this repo.
 "additional_urls": Any additional relevant links - for example, to the competition homepage if the actual competition is run on CodaLab.
 E.g. ["https://example1.com", "https://example2.com"]
 "additional_prizes": Any additional non-cash prizes.
 For example: "RTX 4090" or "$500 travel grant".
 ```